RosaniaPinto/RosaniaPinto-Capstone2/README.md

 ## Recommendations

-Finding the best value Airbnb listings based on affordability and distance from the tournament venue Found 11 listings that were at or below $300 for weekly rent
+Finding the best value Airbnb listings based on affordability and distance from the tournament venue

+Found 11 listings that were at or below $300 for weekly rent

 ## Next Steps

 Displaying Airbnb listings for different budgets in Las Vegas, Nevada and surrounding areas

+Planning out earlier in the year for the week vacation to see any differences in pricing

 ## Technologies Used